Join us on board te Waka Hourua Tairāwhiti where our voyager and storyteller will share stories of the voyaging history of our ancestors.

 - No toilet facilities on board

-- Smoking and alcohol in not permitted at the port at any time.
+- Smoking and alcohol are not permitted at the port at any time.

 - Please bring sunblock, sunhat, water.